1. FORMATION AND ACCEPTANCE

 7.2 Risk of Loss and Restrictions

-Customer shall not sell, lease, sublicense, transfer, encumber, modify, tamper with, or permit any third party to use the Hardware, remove or obscure serial numbers or Terna markings, or relocate the Hardware outside the agreed machinery or site without Terna’s prior written consent.
+Customer bears the risk of loss, theft or damage to Hardware while it is in Customer’s custody or under its control, except to the extent caused by Terna’s gross negligence or wilful misconduct or covered by Terna’s insurance, if any.
+Customer shall not sell, lease, sublicense, transfer, encumber, modify, tamper with, permit any unauthorized third party to use, remove or obscure serial numbers or Terna markings from, or relocate Hardware outside the agreed machinery or site without Terna’s prior written consent.

 7.3 Safeguarding Procedures

-Customer shall handle and safeguard the Hardware with due care and in accordance with the Documentation and any safeguarding procedures communicated by Terna.
-Such procedures may include, where applicable, removing antennas and tablets from machinery when not in use, protecting Hardware from theft, weather exposure, vibration, or other harmful impact, and storing removable components in a secure and appropriate environment.
+Customer shall handle and safeguard Hardware with due care and in accordance with the Documentation and any safeguarding procedures communicated by Terna.
+Such procedures may include, where applicable, removing antennas and tablets from machinery when not in use, protecting Hardware from theft, weather exposure, vibration or other harmful impact, and storing removable components in a secure and appropriate environment.

 7.4 Return Obligation